adyork/krona_test/README.md

 # krona_test

-DOCUMENTATION GOES HERE!

-This is a test,
+This is a test site, not meant to be a long term reference.
 FullTaxa.krona.html was written by Alexander Bochdansky.

-You can download a krona plot html to open and view on your own computer.
+You can download a krona plot html file in this repository to open and view on your own computer.

 This repository is configured to provide view of the plot using GitHub Pages at https://adyork.github.io/krona_test/FullTaxa.krona.html